surfscape/celer/README.md

 # Celer [BETA]

-> The advanced, open source, friendly, and cutest toolbox for Windows 10 & 11!
+> The open source, advanced, friendly and cutest toolbox for Windows 10 & 11.

 > [!IMPORTANT]
 > Celer is still a work in progress and thus should only be used for testing.
 Please be patient for a stable release.